mikysett/cargo/src/doc/src/reference/cargo-targets.md

 ### Examples

-Files located under the [`examples` directory][package layout] are example uses of the functionality provided by the library.
+Files located under the [`examples` directory][package layout] are examples of the functionality provided by the library.
 When compiled, they are placed in the [`target/debug/examples` directory][build cache].

 Examples can use the public API of the package's library.
 They are also linked with the [`[dependencies]`][dependencies] and